 Mopar offers three factory-backed extended warranty plans for Chrysler, Dodge, Jeep, Ram and Fiat vehicles.

-Jump to insightCoverage excludes maintenance, wear items and road hazard damage like potholes.
+Jump to insightCoverage excludes maintenance, wear items and road hazard damages.

 Jump to insightAdded perks include roadside assistance, trip interruption and rental reimbursement.

-Jump to insightExtended warranties are most cost-effective for drivers who plan to keep their car past 100,000 miles.
+Jump to insightExtended warranties are best for drivers planning to keep their car past 100,000 miles.

 Jump to insightHow Mopar extended warranties work